Education in Sweden: PISA and PIRLS results

 Sweden came in first in the United Nations Children's Fund 2008 ranking of early childhood education.

 Swedish results in the Programme for International Student Assessment (PISA) were in 2015 close to the OECD average.
 Swedish scores had declined between 2006 and 2012, which was heavily reported and adopted as an important talking point for many political parties, including the Alliance and the Social Democratic Party.

 In the 2015 PISA report, Swedish scores increased for the first time since the programme started in 2006.
 Both the Moderate Party and the Social Democratic Party have suggested actions to improve education and increase PISA scores in the future.

-Sweden’s performance in the international fourth-grade reading assessments (Progress in International Reading Literacy Study, PIRLS) dropped by 19 points from 2001 (561) to 2011 (542) and recovered by 13 points in 2016 (555).
+Sweden’s performance in the international fourth-year reading assessments (Progress in International Reading Literacy Study, PIRLS) dropped by 19 points from 2001 (561) to 2011 (542) and recovered by 13 points in 2016 (555).

 The influx of immigrants to Swedish schools has been reported as a major contributor to why Sweden's score dropped more than any other European country by a National Agency of Education report.

 However, this does not account for the entirety of the drop in results.
 In the spring of 2021, the nationwide newspaper Expressen published a series of articles describing major flaws in the testing carried out by the National Agency for Education.
 A comparatively large number and range of students had, in violation of the intention of the tests, been exempted from testing, generating a result showing a positive trend.
 An investigation into how this could have happened despite several officials at the Ministry for Education having raised questions concerning the testing methods is taking place.
 Some MPs have called for the resignation of the Minister for Education, who in turn has directed the liability for testing towards the school authority.